tmsmr/chilld/README.md

 ### System service
 - Feel free to adjust and use [chilld.service](./chilld.service)
-- Scripts for OpenRC, SysVinit shouldn't be a big deal
+- Scripts for OpenRC, SysVinit, ... shouldn't be a big deal

 ### User with access to I2C
 ChillD needs a user with access to the I2C bus.
 If you are using Raspian/RaspiOS, the group `i2c` should be available for that purpose.